borntofrappe/game-development/03 Match Three/Match Three 1/README.md

     end
     ```

-- the loop works to consider a match, but not if the match ends on the very last column.
+- the loop works to consider a match, but not if the match ends on the very last column

   In this situation `colorMatches` describe a value greater than or equal to three, but there is no chance to register the tiles.